Benign Breast Tumours

 Differential Diagnosis

 The mainstay of distinguishing between breast lumps is the Triple Assessment.
-The main differentials to consider include cysts, abscesses, and malignant lesions.
+The main differentials to consider include cysts, fibroadenomas, and malignant lesions.

 Investigations and Management